Henry W. Brown: Barcelona Football Club

-Born in England, he moved to Barcelona in the early 1890s.
-Work reasons bring him, like many other Britons who moved to the Catalan capital.
+Born in England in the early 1870s, Brown moved to Barcelona in the early 1890s for unclear reasons, but like with so many other Britons who moved to the Catalan capital at that time, it was probably due to work reasons.
 In 1892, he met James Reeves, who was recruiting football enthusiasts to create a well-organized football club, and Brown joined him, after being impressed by his passionate and entrepreneurial spirit.
-Together with Reeves and some other football pioneers in the city, such as George Cockram, the Morris brothers (Samuel, Enrique, and Miguel), and Alberto Serra, they formed the Barcelona Football Club in late 1892.
+Together with Reeves and some other football pioneers in the city, such as George Cockram and the Morris (Samuel Sr. and Samuel), they formed the Barcelona Football Club in late 1892.

 This entity organized the first known football match in the city, which took place on the Christmas Day of 1892 at the Hippodrome of Can Tunis.
 It remains unclear if he played in this match.
-However, he did play on 12 March 1893, in the historic match between a blue and a red team, starting as a midfielder for the latter in a 1–2 loss.
+However, he did play on 12 March 1893, in the historic match between a blue and a red team, starting as a defender for the latter in a 1–2 loss.
 Brown appears in what is regarded to be the oldest photograph of a football team in Spain, which depicts these two sides before the match at Can Tunis.
+He can be seen standing with a black jacket between Richardson and William MacAndrews.

+In late 1894, a conflict between the club's members caused the entity to split into two groups, which led to its change of name to Sociedad de Foot-Ball de Barcelona, with whom Brown played several training matches (Blue vs Reds) at Bonanova, including on 2 February 1895, in which he played as a midfielder for the Reds led by John Beaty-Pownall in an eventual 4–1 victory over the Blues captained by Reeves.

-He can be seen standing with a black jacket alongside Richardson and William MacAndrews.
-Brown played several training matches (Blues vs Reds) at Can Tunis and a few others at Bonanova between 1892 and 1895, the last of which with Sociedad de Foot-Ball de Barcelona, however, due to the little statistical rigor that the newspapers had at that time, the exact amount of matches and goals (if any) that he made is unknown.
-In 1895, he played as a defender in two matches against a team from Torelló, which marked the first time that teams from two different cities played against each other in Catalonia.
-The first game took place on 24 March 1895 at Bonanova, and ended in an 8–3 local victory.
+Brown then played as a defender in two matches against a team from Torelló, which marked the first time that teams from two different cities played against each other in Catalonia.
+The first game took place on 24 March 1895, and ended in an 8–3 local victory.
 The result was attributed to the fact that Torelló's five forwards (or runners as the local press of the time called them) had trouble getting through Barcelona's strong and robust defenders: Brown and Wilson, who "every time they kicked the ball with one of those blows that raised it 30 or 40 meters away, a wave of enthusiastic applause and cheers arose".
+In total, Brown played several training matches (Blues vs Reds) at Can Tunis and a few others at Bonanova between 1892 and 1896, but due to the little statistical rigor that the newspapers had at that time, the exact number of matches and goals (if any) that he made is unknown.